Michael Sherwood: Biography

 Michael Sherwood was a US keyboardist and singer who came from a musical family which included his father Bobby Sherwood, who was an actor, musician, and big band leader; his mother Phyllis, a drummer and singer; and younger brother Billy (Yes, ASIA).
 His father gave him his first keyboard when he was four years old.

 Sherwood (keys, vocals) formed the band Lodgic with Jimmy Haun on guitar in 1977, while growing up in Las Vegas.
 Also in the band were Mark and Tom Fletcher, and Gary Starns on drums.
 The band would later include Guy Allison on keyboards (from 1979) and brother Billy (bass, later also vocals).
 Billy was originally recruited to play less "busy" bass parts than their previous bass player.
 The band covered Return to Forever, Peter Frampton, Frank Zappa and Yes.
-They eventually moved the band to Los Angeles in 1980, managed by Barry Morgan, and around the same time began writing their own material.
+They eventually moved to Los Angeles in 1980, managed by Barry Morgan, and around the same time began writing their own material.
 The band met Jeff Porcaro, who along with other members of Toto, mentored them.

 After many years of trying to get things together, they recorded their debut album Nomadic Sands, released in 1986.
 The album was to be produced by David Paich and David Foster, then by Paich and James Newton Howard, before eventually being produced by Paich and Steve Porcaro.
-Sherwood worked with Toto keyboardist Steve Porcaro during this period; one of their co-writes was considered for Michael Jackson's Thriller album.
-It was not used at the time, but was then finished for inclusion on Thriller 25.
+Sherwood worked with Toto keyboardist Steve Porcaro during this period; one of their co-writes was considered for Michael Jackson's Dangerous album, as a follow up for "Human Nature".
+It was not used because Jackson chose the song "Gone Too Soon" instead, but was then finished for inclusion on Thriller 25.